Mean field singular stochastic PDEs: Introduction

-Setting up a framework for the study of a given singular stochastic PDE driven by a random noise $\xi(\omega)$ usually requires that we enhance the noise with the additional datum of quantities that do not make sense analytically $\omega$-wise.
-In the archetypal example of the $2$-dimensional parabolic Anderson model equation
+{\it \S2.
+Enhanced noise and renormalization.} Setting up a framework for the study of a given singular stochastic partial differential equation driven by a realization $\xi(\omega)$ of a random noise usually requires that we enhance the noise with the additional datum of some quantities that do not make sense analytically $\omega$-wise.
+In the archetypal example of the $2$-dimensional parabolic Anderson model equation we are given a space white noise $\xi$ that is almost surely of space H\"older regularity $-1-\eta$ for all $\eta>0$.
+The dynamics is